samasri/AUBKiosk/README.md

 # Technical description
 We used SketchUp to create the 3D models.
 Then imported these models to Unity and used them to create an application where a user can freely navigate the map.
 We also added the features above via C# programming in Unity.
 In addition, a Java web-scraper was used to collect data from university and touristic (zomato.com) websites in order to load the database.

-More general and technical documentation can be found in our **documentation repository**.
+More general and technical documentation can be found in our [documentation repository](https://github.com/samasri/AUBKiosk/tree/master/Documentation).

 # Demo
 This [demo video](https://youtu.be/5xD5sSZjJlE) shows all the features of the project.
 However, it was only intended as a visual aid when presenting the project and hence it has no sound at all.